 In the flashback explaining Lara Jean's crush on Lucas, the two dance together while their peers gather nearby and encourage them.
 In the background of the scene, you can catch a woman in the background bobbing her head along to the students' jamming.
 That's Han playing the part of a dance chaperone.
 Seeing as authors usually shy away from bigger roles in film adaptations of their works, she looks pretty content to just chill in the back while her characters come to life in front of her.
 Isn't that the dream for all writers?

-Very early on in the stages of production, we went to yoga together.
+an interview with that going to yoga with Centineo helped them capture the characters' love for each other, saying: Decider Very early on in the stages of production, we went to yoga together.
 It was hot yoga and I feel like that maybe was the moment where we became friends outside of work as well.
 You know, doing yoga with a person is kind of intimate so I think doing that [at the beginning of] shooting, really helped us connect and feel comfortable around each other.
 It’s like a weird ‘Hi, nice to meet you’ icebreaker but it was very attractive and I love that memory because it’s just so fun.
 07

 Let's incorporate these sushi dates into a sequel, OK, Netflix?

 Condor Hadn't Seen 'Sex and the City' Or Onscreen Dad John Corbett's Role In It